Ferdinand Lassalle: "Man of means" and intellectual development

 In 1857, through the intervention of Alexander von Humboldt, Lassalle finally obtained a six-month permit to reside in Berlin for medical treatment and the publication of his work on Heraclitus.
-He re-established contact with Marx, sending him his Heraclitus the Obscure, the Philosopher of Ephesus, which was published in two volumes in 1857.
+He re-established contact with Marx, sending him his Heraclitus the Obscure, the Philosopher of Ephesus (Die Philosophie Herakleitos des Dunklen von Ephesos), which was published in two volumes in 1857.
 The work, a Hegelian interpretation of the Ephesian philosopher, was well-received in Berlin academic circles, earning praise from Humboldt, Varnhagen, and Karl Richard Lepsius, and leading to his membership in the Berlin Philosophical Society.
 Marx, however, found it "masterly" but too verbose and insufficiently critical of Hegel.
 To Engels, Marx was more dismissive, calling it a "feeble composition" displaying erudition but lacking originality, and a diluted version of the relevant part of Hegel's History of Philosophy.
 Lassalle remained unaware of Marx's private criticisms.
 Bernstein notes that the book displays Lassalle's strong Hegelian belief in the state as the "realisation of the universal actual Will" and a passionate desire for fame, which he saw as "the immortality of man attained and made real."

 His social life in Berlin included an affair with Lina Duncker, wife of his publisher Franz Duncker.
 This, and other social activities, caused friction with the Countess.
 An altercation with an army officer, Fabrice, a rival for Lina Duncker's affections, led to a public scandal and a police expulsion order from Berlin.
 Lassalle successfully appealed this order, partly through a petition to Prince Wilhelm of Prussia.
 His daughter by Agnes Dennis-Street died in September 1857, an event that seems to have had little impact on him.